Martini-Force-Field-Initiative/Bartender/README.md

 Please open a Github issue for bugfixes/problems.
 Similarly, please open a Github issue for minor code problems like typo fixes.

-If you wish to make a larger contribution to the program, please contact the lead developer at rmeraa+bartender@academicos.uta.cl
+If you wish to make a larger contribution to the program, please tell us about it in the [Discussions](https://github.com/Martini-Force-Field-Initiative/Bartender/discussions) or contact the lead developer at rmeraa+bartender@academicos.uta.cl